Skip to main content

 Some Oakland County communities have proven willing to split the ticket.

-Voters in Rochester Hills backed Biden and Democratic U.S. Rep. Ellisa in 2020, but chose Republicans John James for U.S. Senate (he now represents the city in Congress after redistricting) and Mark Tisdel for state House.
+Voters in Rochester Hills backed Biden and Democratic U.S. Rep. Slotkin in 2020, but chose Republicans John James for U.S. Senate (he now represents the city in Congress after redistricting) and Mark Tisdel for state House.

 That was a significant Democratic shift from 2016, when Trump beat Clinton there by nearly six points.